Private tour: Hin Areni wine factory, Shaki Waterfall, Tatev Monastery, Ropeway, Karahunj Observatory

 Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory Hin Areni wine factory

-Vayots Dzor is a land where sun and stone have guarded the secret of wine for centuries, and the village of Areni became the ancient key to that mystery.
+Vayots Dzor is a land where sun and stone have guarded the secret of wine for centuries and the village of Areni became the ancient key to that mystery.
 Deep within its caves, archaeologists uncovered the world's oldest winemaking complex proof that grape and man were bound together on this land thousands of years ago.
 Since then, every vine of Areni seems to carry the memory of the ages, offering berries filled with the fragrance of ancient Armenia.

 2. Shaki Waterfall